MobileNativeFoundation/XCBBuildServiceProxyKit/Docs/UPDATING.md

 To debug `BazelXCBBuildService` while it is being used by Xcode, you will need to have two instances of Xcode running:

-- "Main" Xcode: An instance of Xcode that uses our XCBBuildServiceProxy.
+- "Main" Xcode: An instance of Xcode that uses our XCBBuildServiceProxyKit.
 This version will be used to build and run your app.
 - "Debugging" Xcode: An instance of Xcode that uses the original XCBBuildService shipped with Xcode.
 This version will be used to debug the "main" instance of Xcode.

 Getting two instances of Xcode going can be done a couple of ways: